mashaped/docs/en/docs/api/common-errors.md

 400 | `instance in starting process try later` | The account is in starting/restarting process.
 Please try again in a few seconds.
 400 | `instance account not authorized` | The account is not authorized.
 To authorize your account, go to [My Profile](https://console.green-api.com) and scan the QR code from the [WhatsApp Business](https://www.whatsapp.com/business/) application on your phone.
 400 | `bad request data` | The request data are not valid.
 Correct the error in the request parameters and try again.
-429 | `Too Many Requests` | The user has sent too many requests in a given amount of time.
-466 | `correspondentsStatus` | The limit is used up, more details in the error body.
+429 | `Too Many Requests` | The user has been rate limited.
+Please decrease the frequency requests 466 | `correspondentsStatus` | The limit is used up, more details in the error body.
 500 | `"File from url exceeded max upload size.
 Size: XXXXmb Limit: 100mb Url:` | An attempt to send a file larger than 100 MB